-QUIK workstation is the main user application of the software package that provides access to trading and market information in real time.
-It is designed as a desktop application that is installed on the user's PC and connected to QUIK server over the Internet.
-The features of QUIK Workstation depend on the QUIK server configuration, and user rights granted by the administrator.
+The QUIK Workstation is the main user application of the software package that provides access to trading and market information in real time.
+It is designed as a desktop application that is installed on the user's PC and connected to the QUIK server over the Internet.
+The features of the QUIK Workstation depend on the QUIK server configuration and user rights granted by the administrator.

-The distribution package of QUIK Workstation, and installation guides are provided by the servicing broker.
-To become familiar with the basic functions of the application, try the demo-version of QUIK Workstation.
+The distribution package of the QUIK Workstation and installation guides are provided by the servicing broker.
+To become familiar with the core functionality of the application, try the demo-version of the QUIK Workstation.

-InterfaceAll information in QUIK workstation is displayed as windows: various tables and charts.
-To help position a large number of windows, the system features tabs — virtual screens that are activated by pressing on the labels located at the top edge of the screen.
+InterfaceAll information in the QUIK Workstation is displayed as windows: various tables and charts.
+For easy arrangement of numerous windows, the system has tabs — virtual screens that are activated by clicking the labels located at the top edge of the screen.
 The linked windows mode allows using the same set of windows to view information on different instruments.
-The user can conveniently organise the windows on the screen and simply “switch” the displayed information.
-Built-in search and global filters allow finding the desired information quickly.
-Program actions may be launched by pressing hotkeys.
+The user can conveniently organize windows on the screen and simply ‘switch on’ he displayed information.
+Built-in search and global filters allow quick finding of the desired information.
+Application functions are readily accessible via hotkeys.

-Charts and indicatorsThe trading behaviour is represented on charts.
+Charts and indicatorsThe trading behavior is represented on charts.
 Charts in QUIK can be plotted for any market parameter using technical analysis tools, and displaying history of trade operations.
-The programme features over 30 technical analysis indicators, Fibonacci lines, angles and arcs, and allows for plotting trend, horizontal and vertical lines, graphic and text labels.
+The program features over 30 technical analysis indicators, Fibonacci lines, angles and arcs, and allows drawing trend, horizontal and vertical lines, graphic and text marks.

-Import of transactions is a possibility of connecting external programmes for automation of creation and submission of orders to the trading system.
-Import is implemented by means of exchanging data via text files or API.
+Import of transactions is a possibility to connect external programs for automated creation and submission of orders to the trading system.
+Import is performed by means of exchanging data via text files or API.

 2 GB available hard disk space.